webplatform/docs/html/elements/comment/index.md

 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|Indicates a comment within the code.
-Text within the comment tags is not displayed on the rendered page in the browser.
+{{Summary_Section|The comment syntax indicates text within an HTML document that is not displayed on the rendered page in the browser.
-Comment tag starts with &lt;!-- and ends with --&gt;.
+A comment starts with &lt;!-- and ends with --&gt;.
 }}
 {{Markup_Element
 |DOM_interface=dom/Comment